 Homosexuality in Star Trek

-In Gene Roddenberry's vision of the future there is no place for racial stereotypes as they were still common in the 1960s, or for traditional gender roles.
+In Gene Roddenberry's vision of the future there is no place for racial stereotypes as they were still commonplace in the 1960s, or for traditional gender roles.
 At least theoretically.
-We need to bear in mind that the original Star Trek had three Caucasian men in the key roles, and that it was made under the surveillance of conservative network directors who initially wanted to get rid of the alien Spock as well as of the woman in a commanding position.
-Yet, in the following the series argued against the preconceptions on many occasions.
+We need to bear in mind that the original Star Trek had three Caucasian men in the key roles, and that it was made under the surveillance of conservative network directors who initially wanted to get rid of the alien Spock as well as of "Number One", the woman in a commanding position.
+Yet, in the following the series spoke out against the preconceptions on many occasions.
 Sometimes by breaking taboos like with Uhura's and Kirk's first interracial kiss on US television in TOS: "Plato's Stepchildren" - although that kiss was forced.
 Residual racism and sexism still exist in today's society, and they occasionally show up in TV programs.
 But all in all, in the past few decades the question of skin color and gender on screen has become a non-issue, so that the decision to get a black commander for DS9 or a female captain on Voyager was not anywhere as bold as it would have been in the 1960s.

 Yet, there is one last field (at least, one field of social relevance) in which Star Trek has not accomplished the goal of equality.
 Except for a few allusions, homosexuality is absent from the Star Trek Universe.
 Everyone of the characters seems to be straight by default.
 And while other mainstream TV series did include same-sex relationships in some fashion, the gay, lesbian and bisexual Star Trek fans are still waiting to be acknowledged in their favorite fictional universe.
 Since the early days of TNG their hopes have been nourished by occasional testimonies from the producers or actors who kept promising that one day there would be outspoken homosexuality in the show, as well as by rumors whenever a new character was to appear who could be gay.
-Several groups are committed to promoting lesbian, gay, bisexual or transgender (LGBT) appearances on Star Trek.
+Several groups are committed to promoting lesbian, gay or bisexual appearances on Star Trek.

-The movement to get homosexuality into canon Star Trek should be distinguished from another phenomenon, the so-called slash fiction.
+The motivation to get homosexuality into canon Star Trek should be distinguished from another phenomenon, the so-called slash fiction.
 "Slash" because it all started with the "Kirk/Spock" stories whose authors took it for granted that there was a sexual liaison between the two.
 While the motivation to work towards sexual diversity is generally the same, the slash authors take it one step further and often too far.
 They have written erotic slash stories about virtually every combination of regular characters of equal sex.
 Getting gay or lesbian characters onto the screen is about adjusting the statistics and doing justice to a group of fans who have been ignored so far.
 Slash fiction (which is often not even written by fans who are homosexual themselves), on the other hand, is not political but chiefly a matter of taste.
 Perhaps more than usual fan fiction that is well within the bounds of canon Trek.
 Ultimately slash's lacking acceptance lies in the nature of the stories that are purposely written to appeal only to a minority of fans, rather than in homophobia of those who just don't like it.

 I refrain from commenting on "evidence" from the series that may justify slash fiction.
 There are subtle gestures that purportedly imply that a character is attracted to another one of the same sex and that may require a sensitive "gaydar" and a good deal of wishful thinking to be decipherable.
 As already mentioned, fans either like to read or avoid slash fiction, and I freely admit that I'm doing the latter.
 The key to slash fiction seems to be romantic transfiguration anyway, so there would be no need for a perfectly rational explanation.